 It is also important to ask the surgeon about your recovery process, since looking after the treatment area at home whilst delaying some normal activities may prevent certain complications.
 The timeframe and recovery steps may vary depending on the patient and individual factors.
 The surgeon may advise the use of ice packs post-surgery or intake of recommended supplements.
 This is a critical aspect to discuss prior to your surgery.

 When you are considering getting this procedure, make sure you always do some research into the surgeon who will be executing the procedure and find some before and after photographs of such a procedure to determine the results you could expect.
 However, please note that results may vary from patient to patient, so the result you see on an after photograph is not necessarily the result you will obtain.

-For more information about the brow lift, or to find out if you are eligible for this procedure, please contact our clinic today for an appointment.
+For more information about the brow lift, or our other procedures such as blepharoplasty, facelift, neck lift and forehead lift please contact our clinic today for an appointment.

 To receive a free private initial consultation, simply fill out the online enquiry form.